jhipster/generator-jhipster/README.md

 Goals
 -------------------

-Generate a complete and modern Web app, unifying :
+Generate a complete and modern Web app, unifying:

 - Maven on the server side
 - Yeoman + Bower + Grunt on the client side